costycnc/w600-pico/README.md

 You can use this terminal for write(comunicate) with w600-pico https://bipes.net.br/aroca/web-serial-terminal/

-Connect with w600-pico under serial with 115200 bauds.

-Create w600 access point
+Paste in terminal with ctrl+A+V

  import easyw600
         easyw600.createap(ssid="W600_softAP")

-(after send these two lines to w600-pico ... you can see on local network the "W600_softAP" station)

-create w600 ftp server

         import w600
         w600.run_ftpserver(port=21,username="user",password="12345678")

-after send these two lines if not have a ftp you can use dos command prompt >> ftp 192.168.43.1
+after send these four lines if not have a ftp you can use dos command prompt >> ftp 192.168.43.1

 will see